 7. Norwegian Elkhound

 The Norwegian Elkhound has similar colorings and markings as a Husky and is bred to withstand the extreme cold temperatures of Norway.
-They are a fun-loving dog that can be easily trained thanks to their incredible intelligence and their comedic nature.
+They are fun-loving dogs that can be easily trained thanks to their incredible intelligence and their comedic nature.
 The breed can be protective, however, and they will require a lot of socialization from an early age to ensure that they grow up as well-adjusted dogs.

 As the name suggests, the Otterhound was bred to hunt otters.
 It was developed in England and bred from existing breeds like the Bloodhound.
 It is a wiry-haired dog.
 Not only is its coat developed to help withstand the cold and wet, but it is described as being hypoallergenic because it sheds less than most breeds.
 This breed loves exercise and is happiest when playing, so it does require a decent amount of space.